 Bet on handball and other sports.

-Handball Bundesliga in Germany is the biggest domestic handball league in the world with each League game during the 2018/19 seasonaveraging around 4,800spectators in attendance.
+Handball Bundesliga in Germany is the biggest domestic handball league in the world with each League game during the 2018/19 season averaging around 4,800spectators in attendance.
 The highest recorded attendance during this season was the game between SG Flensburg-Handewittand Rhein Neckar Löwen which saw a massive 13,200 fans attend.

-Currently there are four professional handball league competitions that take place around the world.
+Currently, there are four professional handball league competitions that take place around the world.
 Apart from Germany’s Handball Bundesliga, you will find the Championnat de France de handball in France, Liga ASOBAL in Spain and the Danish Handball League.

-The European Handball Federation (EHF) had Germany in first place according to the European handball rankings from 2010 to 2019 until Spain knocked them off from the top spot.
+The European Handball Federation (EHF) had Germany in the first place according to the European handball rankings from 2010 to 2019 until Spain knocked them off from the top spot.
 Like in most sports, the men’s handball league has a bigger fan following than the women’s Handball-Bundesliga which is the seventh biggest women’s league in Europe.
 The K&H Liga in Hungary outranks a number of other leagues including Norway, Russia, Denmark, France and Romania.

 Handball Bundesliga has 18 teams competing every season and the last two teams on the points table get demoted to the Bundesliga second division and the top two teams from the Second division get promoted to the main league.
 The point system gives the winning team 2 points, 1 for a draw and 0 for a loss.

 Each season has a total of 34 game days and the league is played in a round-robin structure where each team plays the other team twice.
 One game is a home game while the other is an away game.
-Handball Bundesliga is unique since there is no playoffs in the league nor is there a final match between the two top teams.
+Handball Bundesliga is unique since there are no playoffs in the league nor is there a final match between the two top teams.

 The top two teams at the season’s end automatically enter the EHF Champions League the next season.
 Teams three, four and five are entered into the EHF Cup.
 The qualification criteria in Europe can change if a German team ends up winning a European handball title.
 The winning team is automatically entered in the competition and do not have to qualify based on their league standing.